Boulware Vacuum vs. Regularity: Thoughts on Anomaly-Induced Effective Action: Four-dimensional case

 \subsection{Proper vacuum state and RSET in static horizonless spacetime with spherical symmetry}

 We consider the case of a regular and asymptotically flat spacetime without any horizons.
 The local field formulation provides a clear method for analyzing the RSET in general spacetimes.
 To find the vacuum state and corresponding RSET, all we have to do is to solve the field equations \eqref{eq:EOM_phi4d} and \eqref{eq:EOM_psi4d} and calculate the RSET~\eqref{eq:4DRSET_general}.
 By taking advantage of this method, we will demonstrate, through a case study, how the regularities of the solutions can indicate the proper vacuum state for the four-dimensional horizonless spacetime.

-It should be noted that if the background classical matter distribution contains discontinuities, such as in the case of thin shells, we need to establish junction conditions there.
-We will discuss the appropriate conditions in \appref{sec:JC}.
-Additionally, the auxiliary scalar fields and their RSET can have discontinuities in their derivatives if the background spacetime does, as in the case of well-known Hayward-type geometry \cite{Hayward:2005gi, Carballo-Rubio:2022nuj}.
-This example is highlighted in \appref{sec:hayward}.
+Well-known examples of regular metrics include the Hayward-type \cite{Hayward:2005gi, Carballo-Rubio:2022nuj} and Bardeen-type \cite{1968qtr..conf...87B, Carballo-Rubio:2022nuj} geometries.
+Regarding the Hayward-type geometry, the higher derivatives of the metric have discontinuities at the center, as in \appref{sec:hayward}.
+This, in turn, causes the higher derivatives of the scalar fields $\varphi$ and $\psi$ to become irregular through the field equations.
+Therefore, we will investigate the Bardeen-type geometry case in the following. \footnote{ As a horizonless spacetime, one can consider the scenario where the background classical matter distribution has discontinuities, such as a thin shell.
+In this case, we need to solve the junction conditions for the higher derivatives of the fields, as provided in \appref{sec:JC}.
+Addressing the junction conditions in the shell model is more challenging and complex than in smooth spacetime; therefore, we will not pursue it further. }